Villa del Poggio Imperiale: Habsburg-Lorraine era

 Neoclassicism was a style which evolved as a contrasting reaction to the more ornate Baroque and Rococo styles which preceded it.
 It was not a trend to make pastiches of classical designs but a force creating a new form of architecture based on simple but rational forms with clear and ordered plans.
 Milan became the centre of Italy's neoclassical architecture.
 The works of Leopoldo Pollack, in particular his Villa Belgiojoso, and Giuseppe Piermarini, was similar to the neoclassicism found from London to Munich.
 However, in Italy, outside Milan these new ideals were often more pronounced and more severe than in northern Europe.
-Florence was for once the birthplace of a new architectural form, and the facades of the Villa del Poggio Imperiale are austere even by the standards of Italian neoclassicism.
+Florence was for once the birthplace of a new architectural form, and the façades of the Villa del Poggio Imperiale are austere even by the standards of Italian neoclassical architecture.

-The facade is severe and plain, the only variation and ornament being the five-bayed projecting central block.
+The façade is severe and plain, the only variation and ornament being the five-bayed projecting central block.
 This block has a rusticated ground floor pierced by five arches leading to the inner courtyard.
 On the first floor is a glazed loggia, also of five bays.
 This block of only two floors crowned by a low pediment is flanked by two symmetrical wings of even greater severity.
 Each of two floors with a low mezzanine above are the same height as the central pedimented block, which is given extra prominence by raised parapet behind the pediment.

-The severities of the exterior of the Villa were compensated for by the exuberance of the interior.
+The severities of the exterior of the villa were compensated for by the exuberance of the interior.
 A series of large salons were decorated with plaster work in the classical styles.
 The chapel, frescoed by Francesco Curradi, remained unaltered from the 17th century.